mpboddie/TipsyBrew/src/pages/blog/2020-01-05-peristaltic-progress.md

 date: 2020-01-05T03:38:35.257Z
 description: >-
   Peristaltic pump work has commenced!
 This is just a first prototype and there is still a lot of work to be done, but here are some thoughts.
+None of this design is set in stone yet and everything is subject to change.
 featuredpost: false
 featuredimage: /img/complete.jpg
 tags: